Information du profil

 Description

 Join us to experience a different kind of education!
-As winter approaches, we are hoping to find someone interested in children , alternative education, and landcare.
+As summer approaches, we are hoping to find someone interested in children , alternative education, and landcare/gardening.

 Join us - an older couple with young farmhands (grandchildren!) who we homeschool in an innovative "global cultures" program.
 This is a program that works from the arts (music, dance, projects, and story) as a tool to bring cross-cultural connection and education.
-I am putting some picutres of some of our projects for you to see.
-This fall our focus is on the Vikings and Nordic culture so anyone from Scandinavia would have much to contribute!
-The work in the photos is from units on ancient Israel and on the HAudenosaunee (Iroquois of the northeast U.S. I need help with this for about an hour in the morning 3 days a week, and you would be welcome to join for the whole day - our current workaways helped a lot with our adobe oven!
+I am putting some pictures of some of our projects for you to see.
+The children are here 3 days a week, and during the summer there is lots to do in the gardens and playing with them.
+I need help with this for about two hours in the morning 3 days a week, and you would be welcome to join for the whole day!

-The remaining time (about 12 hours a week) would be helping with this amazing land.
-You will help us as we bring our beautiful piece of land back to health!
-Right now we need help to get things ready to handle the "new" winter climate here where flooding has become a real thing!
+The remaining time (about 10 hours a week) would be helping with this amazing land.
+You will help us as we continue to bring our beautiful piece of land back to health!
+Summer will be largely planting and tending gardens and lots of weeding.

 We live on the edge of Reno Nevada on a wonderful acre that we are bringing back to life.
 We have a stunning view of the high Sierra –best in Reno! - but when we bought this property it had been totally trashed (oil spills, neglect, garbage, broken machinery, glass everywhere).
 It was so toxic that no animals or insects would come near except fire ants.
 We decided that bringing a piece of land back to life was a worthy undertaking, and if we succeeded it would mean we had a natural place for our grandchildren to play and garden and meet creatures.

-Now, in our third year, the land is teaming with life - this summer we picked 5700 pie cherries on 3 cherry trees, hundreds of blackberries, and endless green beans.
-Oh the grapes are now raisins, jelly, and juice.
-I planted 29 other trees too!).
+Now, in our third year, the land is teaming with life - this summer we picked 6000 pie cherries on 3 cherry trees, hundreds of blackberries, and endless green beans.
+And those of the plentiful grapes that weren't devoured became raisins, jelly, and juice.
 It is so beautiful and full of life - birds, rabbits, butterflies, hummingbird-moths, snakes, lizards, honeybees all abound.
 And yet it has much that still needs to be done and much to tend – and we are old!

 And . . . this is the wild west and wild horses are seen often, especially spring and fall.

 I grew up in the United Nations community in NYC and miss the cultural life – it would be a delight to host a single or a couple from another country - or just another part of this country – and learn about their worlds.
-I currently run a non-profit educational program focused on teaching global studies through the arts.
-I am guessing anyone coming will have much to contribute and I have much to share!
+I currently run a non-profit educational program focused on teaching global studies through the arts .
+I am guessing anyone coming will have much to contribute and we have much to share!

-My husband has done several kinds of work in his life (from supervising prisoner care, to attorney, to story writer for our educational non-profit).
+My husband has done several kinds of work in his life (from supervising prisoner care, to being an attorney, to story writing for our educational non-profit).
 He loves reading and sharing his life stories.

 Aide avec des éco-projets